en_USEnglish

 Neutron basics

-Neutron is OpenStack's network service.
-It lets you create and manage virtual networks, subnets, gateways and security policies.
-Neutron offers total flexibility in network configuration, allowing complex topologies to be defined and advanced security policies to be applied.
+Neutron is OpenStack's networking service.
+It allows you to create and manage virtual networks, subnets, gateways, and security policies.
+Neutron offers complete flexibility in network configuration, allowing you to define complex topologies and apply advanced security policies.

 With Neutron, you can create isolated networks for each project or user, using private IP addresses.
-You can also define security rules to control data flows between individual instances and other networks.
+You can also set security rules to control data flow between different instances and other networks.

-In Neutron, you can create virtual networks by specifying their characteristics, such as IP address, subnet mask, gateway and security rules.
-Once a network has been created, you can attach subnets, gateways and virtual machine instances.
+In Neutron, you can create virtual networks by specifying their characteristics, such as IP address, subnet mask, gateway, and security rules.
+Once the network is created, you can attach subnets, gateways, and virtual machine instances to it.

-Neutron also offers the possibility of connecting virtual networks created in OpenStack with external physical networks, using virtualization mechanisms or hardware gateways.
-This makes it possible to extend OpenStack virtual networks beyond the platform's boundaries, connecting them to other existing infrastructures.
+Neutron also offers the ability to connect virtual networks created in OpenStack to external physical networks, using virtualization mechanisms or hardware gateways.
+This allows OpenStack virtual networks to be extended beyond the platform boundaries, connecting them to other existing infrastructures.

-Neutron lets you configure advanced routing rules to direct traffic between different instances and other networks.
-You can define static routes or use dynamic routing protocols, such as BGP (Border Gateway Protocol) or OSPF (Open Shortest Path First), to optimize network paths and guarantee high performance.
+Neutron allows you to configure advanced routing rules to direct traffic between different instances and other networks.
+You can define static routes or use dynamic routing protocols, such as Border Gateway Protocol (BGP) or Open Shortest Path First (OSPF), to optimize network paths and ensure high performance.

-When it comes to security, Neutron offers advanced features for applying security rules at network, subnet or instance level.
-You can define access control lists (ACLs) to control incoming and outgoing data flows, and security groups to apply consistent security policies across multiple instances.
+When it comes to security, Neutron offers advanced features for enforcing security rules at the network, subnet, or instance level.
+You can define access control lists (ACLs) to control inbound and outbound data flows, as well as security groups to enforce consistent security policies across multiple instances.

 Orchestration with Heat

 Heat is OpenStack's orchestration service.
-It lets you model and deploy complex infrastructures using user-defined templates.
-With Heat, you can create and manage resource stacks in an automated way, by specifying dependencies between different resources.
+It allows you to model and deploy complex infrastructures using user-defined models, called templates.
+With Heat, you can create and manage resource stacks in an automated manner, specifying dependencies between different resources.

-A Heat template is a text file in YAML (Yet Another Markup Language) format that describes the various resources and their properties, as well as the relationships between them.
-For example, you can define a template to create a stack containing a virtual machine instance, a storage volume and a network.
+A Heat template is a text file in Yet Another Markup Language (YAML) format that describes various resources and their properties, as well as the relationships between them.
+For example, you might define a template to create a stack that contains a virtual machine instance, a storage volume, and a network.

 Infrastructure modeling and deployment

-With Heat, you can model your infrastructure by describing the resources you need, their properties and relationships.
-You can define resources for virtual machine instances, storage volumes, networks, SSH keys, security groups and more.
+With Heat, you can model your infrastructure by describing the required resources, their properties, and their relationships.
+You can define resources for virtual machine instances, storage volumes, networks, SSH keys, security groups, and more.

-Once your infrastructure has been modeled, you can deploy the stack using the Heat template.
-Heat then takes care of creating the requested resources, respecting the dependencies and constraints specified in the template.
-You can also update or delete an existing stack, by modifying the template or specifying the actions to be performed.
+Once your infrastructure is modeled, you can deploy the stack using the Heat template.
+Heat then creates the requested resources, respecting the dependencies and constraints specified in the template.
+You can also update or delete an existing stack by modifying the template or specifying the actions to be performed.

-Heat also offers advanced features for error handling, event management and stack modification tracking.
-This enables efficient automation of infrastructure management and maintenance, guaranteeing consistent, reliable deployment.
+Heat also offers advanced features for error handling, event management, and stack change tracking.
+This effectively automates infrastructure management and maintenance, ensuring consistent and reliable deployments.

 Keystone is OpenStack's identity service.
-It enables authentication, authorization and management of users and projects.
-With Keystone, you can assign roles and permissions to users, to control their access to OpenStack resources.
+It provides authentication, authorization, and user and project management.
+With Keystone, you can assign roles and permissions to users to control their access to OpenStack resources.

 In Keystone, users are associated with projects, which are isolated workspaces in which they can create and manage resources.
-Roles are used to define the permissions and privileges of users within a given project.
-For example, you can assign the role of administrator to a user, giving him or her full rights over the project.
+Roles are used to define user permissions and privileges within a given project.
+For example, you can assign a user the role of administrator, giving them full rights to the project.

 User and project management

-With Keystone, you can create, modify and delete users and projects, assigning roles and permissions.
-You can also set up security policies to control access to resources, specifying authentication rules and security levels.
+With Keystone, you can create, edit, and delete users and projects, assigning them roles and permissions.
+You can also configure security policies to control access to resources by specifying authentication rules and security levels.

-Keystone also offers integration mechanisms with other authentication systems, such as LDAP (Lightweight Directory Access Protocol) or Active Directory, making it easy to integrate OpenStack into existing environments.
+Keystone also offers integration mechanisms with other authentication systems, such as LDAP (Lightweight Directory Access Protocol) or Active Directory, making it easier to integrate OpenStack into existing environments.

 Dashboard with Horizon